BIOGRAPHY go back

 dielectrics and insulation investigations, the

-Intel Outstanding Researcher in Nanotechnology Award (2012), the SIA University Research Award (2014), the SRC Aristotle Award (2016), and the IEEE Aldert van der Ziel Award (2016) for distinguished educational and research contributions to the field of electronic devices and materials.
-Her research
+Intel Outstanding Researcher in Nanotechnology Award (2012), the Semiconductor Industry Association University Researcher Award (2014), and the IEEE Aldert van der Ziel Award (2016).

 Dr. Liu is a Fellow